-The poet here subtly points out that the prosperity of the material world slowly disintegrates us from our true self, and we get detached from Nature.
-We transform Nature to meet our needs, which is why Amitav Ghosh in The Nutmeg's Curse ironically refers to the metaphor of terraformation.
-It is a parable of the environmental crisis, which began with the western colonisers.
-Towards the end, the poet repeats his symbol for the human body, "grey cells," to indicate that one has to come out of the "I" ness in us: "And the grey cell contains me not" (ibid 206).
-At some point, one has to restore the balance to save our "widest home" from the apocalypse, as William Howarth advocates in "Some Principles of Ecocriticism" (Howarth 1996:69) .
-"The Sea at Night" is a mystic lyric, where the ecological vision of the poet grows into a mystic vision:
+The poet here subtly points out that the prosperity of the material world slowly disintegrates us from our true self and we get detached from Nature too.
+We transform Nature to meet our needs and that is why Amitav Ghosh in The Nutmeg's Curse refers to the metaphor of terraformation ironically.
+It is a parable of environment crisis, which had begun with the western colonisers.
+Towards the end, the poet repeats his personal symbol for human body, "grey cells", to indicate that one has to come out of the "T"ness in us: "And the grey cell contains me not", (ibid 206).
+At some point, one has to restore the balance to save our "widest home" from apocalypse as William Howarth advocates in "Some Principles of Ecocriticism" (Howarth 1996 :69) .
+"The Sea at Night", is a mystic lyric, where the ecological vision of the poet grows into mystic vision: